 Spotify too pitches the Premium Subscription for Free.

-Netflix does this well with Join free for a month CTA.
+Netflix does this well with Join free for a month CTA button.
 The ‘Cancel Anytime’ option too offers reassurance and has the capacity to boost sign-ups.

-Teuxdeux, a go-to productivity app, does this well by focusing on the freemium twice while completely sidelining the Log in CTA.
+Teuxdeux, a go-to productivity app, does this well by focusing on the freemium twice while completely sidelining the Log in CTA button.

 We know, it’s a bit early for more trivia, but we can’t help it :)